LeaKats/semicompAFT/README.md

 zeta_h - zeta value in the bandwidth computation used for baseline hazard functions estimation.
 Defaults to 0.01.

 initial_sigma - starting value for sigma.
-Defaults to 2
+Default value is 2

 conv_betas_bound - tolerance for betas' convergence.
-Defaults to 0.00001.
+Default value is 0.00001.

 conv_Hs_bound - tolerance for cumulative hazard functions' convergence.
-Defaults to 0.0001.
+Default value is 0.0001.

 conv_sigma_bound - tolerance for sigma's convergence.
-Defaults to 0.0001.
+Default value is 0.0001.

 stop_iter_num - maximal number of iterations.
-Defaults to 1000.
+Default value is 1000.

 B - number of required weighted bootstrap samples.
 Defaults to 100.
 Weights are randomly sampled from the standard exponential distribution.